cestef/blog.cstef.dev/content/posts/rss/index.md

 If your static site generator doesn't support RSS feed generation, get your hands dirty and write a script to do it!
 It's not that hard, and you'll learn a lot in the process :^)

-## Atom ?
-RSS ?
+## Atom?
+RSS?

 You might have heard of [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feeds as well.
 Atom is another XML-based web feed format that's quite similar to RSS.
 Atom was created in 2005 as an alternative to RSS, and it's a bit more modern and extensible.
 But in practice, the two formats are pretty much interchangeable.
 Most feed readers can handle both, pick one and stick with it, you'll be fine. (no harm in supporting both though)

 ## Start using it!!!

 If that’s the kind of web you want to exist, start using it.
 Start sharing it.
-And maybe, just maybe, we can make it happen.